Sparks: Reviews

 “An indelible feat of reporting and an urgent read, Ian Johnson’s Sparks is alive with the voices of the countless Chinese who fiercely, improbably, refuse to let their histories be forgotten.”—Te-Ping Chen, author of Land of Big Numbers, and Wall Street Journal national correspondent.

 “For more than three decades, Ian Johnson has conducted some of the most important grassroots research of any foreign journalist in China.
 With Sparks, he turns his attention to history—not the sanctioned, censored, and selective history promoted by the Communist Party, but the independent histories that are being written and filmed by brave individuals across the country.
-This book is a powerful reminder of the ways in which China’s future depends on who controls the past.”—Peter Hessler, New Yorker writer, MacArthur fellow.
+This book is a powerful reminder of the ways in which China’s future depends on who controls the past.”—Peter Hessler, New Yorker staff writer.

 “Sparks is an extraordinary work of history and reportage, and a book of exceptional beauty.
 Ian Johnson details the lives of individuals who have committed themselves to acts of remembrance and possibility.
 Their writings, art and actions shed light not only on China, but on every place in which underground history is passed — through principled actions, driven by faith, sorrow or hope — into the hands of the future.”—Madeleine Thien, author of Do Not Say We Have Nothing.